fmerian/awesome-product-hunt/product-hunt-launch-guide.md

 - 79% of featured posts were by makers who self-hunted
 - 60% of #1 Product of the Day winners were self-hunted

+> [!TIP]
-If finding a Hunter isn't a requirement _per se_, you may need one for three main reasons:
+> If finding a Hunter isn't a requirement _per se_, you may need one for three main reasons:
+>

-1. a Hunter reviews your inputs, gives feedback, and suggests improvements
+> 1. a Hunter reviews your inputs, gives feedback, and suggests improvements
-2. on launch day, a Hunter can support by upvoting and replying to comments
+> 2. on launch day, a Hunter can support by upvoting and replying to comments
-3. a Hunter can leverage networks by promoting your launch on socials
+> 3. a Hunter can leverage networks by promoting your launch on socials

 **When done right, a Hunter is a catalyst for your launch.**
 — [Repost this](https://twitter.com/fmerian/status/1737450339824238977)